National Legal Hotline

 More detailed information on the formula used to calculate assessments can be obtained from the DHS website.

 (c) Court Ordered Child Support

-An application can be made to the Family Court for child support where the child in question is over 18 (an application for ‘child maintenance’) or where the child was born before 1 October 1989.
+An application can be made to the Federal Circuit and Family Court for child support where the child in question is over 18 (an application for ‘child maintenance’) or where the child was born before 1 October 1989.

 Who is liable for child support?

 Both biological and adoptive parents of a child may be liable to pay child support.
 If you are seeking a child support assessment through DHS, you will need to prove that the other party is the parent of your child.
 If you are unable to do this, or if there is some dispute about paternity, then DNA testing may be required.
 More information about this process can be obtained from the DHS website.

 - Any parent who cares for their child at least 35% of the time (‘time’ being the 12 month period from the dates the assessment commences) may apply for a child support assessment.
 The amount you may receive will depend on the formula referred to above.
 As a parent, you are not eligible to apply for child support if you continue to live with the other parent of your child on a genuine domestic basis.

 - Any person (a non-parent carer) who has the care of a child can claim payment from one or both parents of a child, provided that they care for the child for a minimum of 35% of the time, and are the legal guardian of the child.

 Child support payments are closely linked to the Family Tax Benefit Part A. If you are entitled to more than the base rate of the benefit, you must notify DHS of your intended child support arrangement within 13 weeks of separating, or otherwise risk a reduction in your payments.
 Your Family Tax Benefit Part A payments may be adjusted depending on the amount of child support you receive.